HL7/cql/input/pages/09-b-cqlreference.md

 #### Vocabulary

-> The Vocabulary type is a new feature being introduced in CQL 1.5, and has trial-use status.
+> The Vocabulary type feature was introduced in CQL 1.5, and has trial-use status.
 {: .note-info}

 **Definition:**